-CS - CHIEF Standard (Roof and Wall Panel) 36" coverage
+CS - CHIEF Standard (Roof and Wall Panel)

 Premium finishes and design give CHIEF's Standard Panels (CS) and CHIEF's Architectural Panels (AP) the edge when it comes to quality steel roof and wall panels. and soffits are just some of the many uses for this versatile panel.
-With a 1 1/8" deep corrugation for added strength, 36" panel widths for quicker erection and availability in many different colors, CHIEF's CS and AP ribbed panels are the perfect choice for your construction project.
+With a 1 1/8" deep construction project.